lane203m/lane203m/README.md

 ## Hi there 👋

 My name is Mason Lane.
 You may know me by my alias' Lane203m or aWink-ofSleep!
-I am a Junior software developer, and I'm looking for opportunities in Canada!
+I am a software developer in Canada, and I'm looking for opportunities in multiple provinces.

 I enjoy an eclectic range of hobbies which includes playing Cello, personal projects on the Adobe Suite, Gaming, and software development.